mooss/duken/README.md

 # duken
-a gprof parser
+A gprof output parser.

 ## Presentation

-duken is a script that aims at extracting informations from gprof's output.
+Duken is a script that aims at extracting informations from gprof's output.
 It was created with a specific task in mind: being able to identify informations about "spontaneous" functions, that is to say function whose caller was not determined by gprof.

 ## Features (with examples)